lguosu/game_of_life/README.md

 make
 ```

-This will create three executables:
+This will create four executables:

 - `cpu_game_of_life`: The CPU implementation
 - `gpu_game_of_life`: The GPU implementation with CUDA
 - `cpu_game_of_life_test`: The test program for CPU implementation
+- `performance_benchmark`: Utility to compare CPU vs GPU performance

 ## Running the Programs